Summer Start Programme FAQs

 I’m not sure I’m ready to attend University.
 Why should I give Summer Start a go?

-Summer Start enables eligible* students to attend University and take one credit bearing paper over a seven week period, rather than four credit bearing papers over a semester (12 weeks).
-You can experience University while using a limited amount of your Fees Free Study, connect with peers, Summer Start Leaders and staff who can support you to decide your next steps.
+Summer Start enables eligible* students to attend University and take one credit bearing paper over a six week period, rather than four credit bearing papers over a semester (12 weeks).
+You can experience University, connect with peers, Summer Start Leaders and staff who can support you to decide your next steps.
 Summer Start is an opportunity to see if university is a good fit for you while having fun in a supportive environment.

 What is a General Education course?